yuqiii-wang/KnowledgeNotes/network/blockchain/etherum.md

 Etherscan/MetaMask build a massive External Indexing Layer (usually a standard SQL database or specialized software).
 They have a script that listens to every new block from Geth, and write data into a centralized database (like PostgreSQL).

+### Ethereum Money Flow

+This explains by the end of an epoch (wrapped of many transactions) how ETH coins are issued/minted (inflation) and burned/consumed (deflation).

+#### Coin Burn for Deflation

+When a user pays transaction fee/gas, the fee is composed of $\text{BaseFee}+\text{PriorityFee}$.

+The base fee is burned for the purpose of deflation, while the priority fee is given to computer node.

+The word "burn" means, coins are just burnt out to non-existence; not distributed to other computer nodes.

+#### Computer Node Earning Money

+* The Consensus Layer

+Every 6.4 minutes (an epoch), the protocol prints new ETH and gives it to validators who did their job correctly (voting on blocks).
+This mechanism is effectively inflating money supply.

+* The Execution Layer

+Priority Fees (Tips): When human user uses Uniswap or send USDT, he/she pays a gas fee.
+Part of that fee (the tip) goes directly to the validator who included transaction.

 ## Ethereum Variant Chains

+### Forked Ethereum Branches

 * ETH (Ethereum Mainnet - Proof of Stake)